zemogle/universe_wales/content/resources.md

 ##### [Project Serol](/serol/)

-Support materials to help educators incorporate the robotic telescopes into their classroom activities, including animated videos and a dedicated website that takes students on a journey to become real cosmic explorers.
+Project Serol is a dedicated website that uses the robotic telescopes to take students on a journey to become real cosmic explorers.

 ##### [Activities](/activities/)